Beechcraft Super King Air: Super King Air 200

 The next model was the Model 200C in 1979, equipped with a large cargo door on the left-hand side of the rear fuselage with an airstair door similar to the Model 200's door built into it.
 The door opening was 4 ft 4 in (1.33 m) high and 4 ft 4 in (1.33 m) wide, allowing a larger range of items to be loaded into the cabin, and the new model was popularly outfitted as an air ambulance.
 The 200C fuselage was a new design and not a modification of the Model 200 fuselage.
 The Model A200C military version was developed concurrently.
 In 1981, a Model 200C (c/no. BL-24) was modified as the Model 200CT, fitted with the same wingtip fuel tanks as installed on Model 200Ts; there was only one 200CT, but it led to other aircraft after an updated version of the Model 200 entered production.

 This updated and improved version was the Model B200, which entered production in 1981.
-It was fitted with PT6A-42 engines, still rated at 850 shp, but with improvements that resulted in greater aircraft performance.
-Other changes included increased maximum pressurization to 6.5 psi differential and changes to the cockpit layout.
-The Model 200C gave way to the Model B200C the same year, with the first Model B200T and Model B200CT being modified from a B200 and B200C respectively, the following year.
-Commencing in 1984 the B200, B200C and their derivatives were fitted with a revised landing gear retraction mechanism, actuated by hydraulic rams powered by an electric pump installed in the LH wing.
+Fitted with PT6A-42 engines, rated at 850 shp, but with improvements that resulted in greater aircraft performance.
+Other changes included increased pressurization differential of 6.5 psi and changes to the cockpit layout.
+The Model 200C gave way to the Model B200C the same year, with the first Model B200T and Model B200CT modified from a B200 and B200C respectively, the following year.
+Commencing in 1984 the B200, B200C and their derivatives were fitted with a revised landing gear retraction mechanism, actuated by hydraulic rams powered by an electric pump installed in the Left wing.
 This replaced the earlier electro-mechanical retraction system of gearboxes, driveshafts and chains and sprockets that was a throwback to the Twin Bonanza.
 At the same time the propellers fitted were changed from 3-bladed Hartzells to 3-bladed McCauleys.
 Forty-seven B200Cs built that year were delivered to the U.S. military, with dozens more of a similar standard ordered in subsequent years, but not given official civil model designations.